 Outer packaging as the first layer of protection

 1. Corrugated cardboard box

 As we’ve gone through above, the heavier your items, the stronger the box you need.
 A corrugated cardboard box is a great option for keeping your products safe as they move in transit.

-Boxes are available in single, double or triple strength corrugated cardboard, and we recommend using double or triple strength boxes for heavy packages.
+Packaging boxes are available in single, double, or triple strength corrugated cardboard, and we recommend using double or triple strength boxes for heavy packages.

 Satchels are a wonderful way of transporting small items like jewellery or books.

 At Sendle, we’ve developed some compostable satchels that are perfect for up to 500g packages (or 1lb) around 2L in volume.
 These green satchels are waterproof, a little stretchy, tough and durable, tear resistant, write-able, stick-able, and edible (for worms).

 You can even pick some up from our store.